Academic Year 2020-2021

 - There are enhanced cleaning and sanitation protocols across campus, especially for high-traffic areas and high-touch surfaces.

 - Caltech dining facilities are operating at a reduced level, serving food and beverages in accordance with local health orders and requirements.
 Visit What's Open at Caltech? for up-to-date details.

-Outdoor athletic facilities are also operating at a reduced level, based local health orders.
+Athletic facilities are also operating at a reduced level, based local health orders.
 For information on what is available right now, visit Caltech Athletics.